Six Months in Prison After Death at Construction Site in Son Vida — Will That Be Enough?

 A verdict — and many unanswered questions

 The sound of cicadas in the pine grove, the muted voices of the gardeners in Son Vida and in between the silence of a construction site that will never be the same: on 23 November 2018 a 61-year-old bricklayer lost his life while installing a cladding.
-Now the court in Palma has handed down a sentence: six months in prison for the contractor responsible.
+Now the court in Palma has handed down a sentence: a six-month sentence in a Playa de Palma case for the contractor responsible.
 The central question remains: is that enough to protect lives in the future?

 What really happened